tensortask/spice/README.md

 In order to mitigate chunk-level replay, some groups have proposed using a incremented nonce.
 This ensures that each block must be decrypted in the correct order or else the decryption will **not** be verfied.

 Instead of using a counter, spice links chunks of data by using the first 24 bytes of the last encrypted block.
 This is analogous to how a blockchain references the previous hash.
-Chunk referencing also happens far more efficient.
+Chunk referencing is also very efficient.

 ## 16kb Encrypted Chunk Size
+Rationale:

-> When sending data over the network, chunking is pretty much a given.
-TLS has a maximum record size of 16KB and this fits neatly with authenticated encryption APIs which all operate on an entire message at once. [-Adam Langley][11]
+When sending data over the network, chunking is pretty much a given.
+TLS has a maximum record size of 16KB and this fits neatly with authenticated encryption APIs which all operate on an entire message at once.
+>-[Adam Langley][11]

->1.
-The whole message needs to be held in memory to be processed.
+1. The whole message needs to be held in memory to be processed.
->2.
-Using large messages pressures implementations on small machines to decrypt and process plaintext before authenticating it.
+2. Using large messages pressures implementations on small machines to decrypt and process plaintext before authenticating it.
 This is very dangerous, and this API does not allow it, but a protocol that uses excessive message sizes might present some implementations with no other choice.
->3.
-Fixed overheads will be sufficiently amortised by messages as small as 8KB.
+3. Fixed overheads will be sufficiently amortised by messages as small as 8KB.
->4.
-Performance may be improved by working with messages that fit into data caches.
+4. Performance may be improved by working with messages that fit into data caches.
 >-[Golang Developer's][13]

 **Each data block is chunked in 16368 byte sections and sealed with a 16 byte signature.
 This results in encrypted chunks that are exactly 16kb.
 Optimal for web transmission and safe for small computers.**